 - All who did/have any of these events/properties (

-) - All who did/have all of these events/properties (
+type: "or") - All who did/have all of these events/properties (

-) - All who did/have all of these events/properties in order (
+type: "and") - All who did/have all of these events/properties in order (

-type: "then"
+type: "then")

 Here's how the filter object looks when using logical operators: